mono/website/docs/advanced/garbage-collector/sgen/index.md

 Precise Stack Marking
 =====================

-By default SGen scan the stack precisely on most platforms (OSX is a notable exception).
+By default SGen scan the stack precisely on most platforms (macOS is a notable exception).
 You can control whether SGen uses precise or conservative scanning by setting the `stack-mark=<code> flag in the <code>MONO_GC_PARAMS` variable.

-Both Boehm GC, and SGen on OSX scan threads stacks conservatively.
+Both Boehm GC, and SGen on macOS scan threads stacks conservatively.
 This means that they treated every value found on a stack as a potential pointer.
 This is problematic for several reasons:

 -   The possibility that some objects remain alive by mistake, because a value which points to them is found on the stack.
 -   For SGen, objects pointed to by stack values will remain pinned, fragmenting the nursery and hurting collector performance.